espocrm/documentation/docs/administration/websocket.md

 ### Option 2

-If this method won't work try compiling.
+If the previous won't work try compiling.

 You need to have `libzmq3-dev` installed: